yekerr/PSense/docs/tutorial_discrete_conditioning.md

 ```{d}
 D:=A+B+C;
 ```
-* Suppose we have observed the sum `D` is greater or equal to 2 (which means at least two are heads), we can add the condition as:
+* Suppose we have observed the sum `D` is greater or equal to 2 (which means at least two coints are heads), we can add the condition as:
 ```{d}
 observe(D>=2);
 ```